HomeAbout UsContact Us

 Modern Real-Time Operating Systems (RTOS) add layers of complexity to interrupt handling.
 In RTOS environments, ISRs often interact with kernel services through specialized APIs that are safe to call from interrupt context.
 These services might include sending messages to queues, setting semaphores, or triggering task switches.
 The RTOS kernel manages interrupt nesting and ensures that critical sections are properly protected.

 Interrupt prioritization is another critical aspect of embedded interrupt systems.
 Most microcontrollers support multiple interrupt priority levels, allowing designers to ensure that the most critical interrupts (like watchdog timers or fault detectors) can preempt less critical ones.
-Proper priority assignment prevents priority inversion scenarios where a low-priority interrupt blocks a high-priority one.

 Nested interrupts occur when a higher-priority interrupt interrupts an already executing ISR.
 While some architectures support nested interrupts by default, others require explicit configuration.
 Handling nested interrupts correctly requires careful consideration of stack usage and register preservation to avoid corruption of the interrupted ISR’s context.